 First, you need to connect the store via SSH then navigate to the root directory and upgrade the setup with these commands:

 That’s all you need to do in the manual installation.
 Now you have your theme installed.
-To finish you need to login to the admin panel.
+To finish you need to login into the admin panel.

 – Login to admin panel